sbb-design-systems/lyne-components/src/components/header/header/readme.md

 ### Customizing

-Users can customize position and behaviour of actions inside the `sbb-header` component by adding classes to `sbb-header-action` elements and then defining their own style rules.
+Users can customize position and behaviour of actions inside the `sbb-header` component by adding classes to `sbb-header-button`/`sbb-header-link` elements and then defining their own style rules.

 [All the examples in Storybook](/story/components-sbb-header-sbb-header--basic) have the following requirements: